Wednesday June 11th 2014

 The atmosphere was electric in the Estadio Fonte Nova.
 Germany v.
 Portugal sounded like it would be a great game, and 50,000 people in a covered stadium make a huge amount of noise.
 It was something incredible to be a part of.
 But Germany quickly ruined it by being vastly better than Portugal.
 By half time they were 3-0 up and Portugal were down to ten men as well.
 So the atmosphere in the second half was very different, with a few grief-stricken Portuguese leaving and the ones who stayed not making a whole lot of noise.
 By the end, all the Germans were quite disgustingly happy with the 4-0 scoreline.
 It's difficult to support Germany, as an English fan, but then it's also difficult to support Portugal.
 Really I'd been hoping they'd both lose, so I was half-happy.

 Monday June 16th 2014

 I headed back across the bay.
 The game finished too late to get any fast boats so the chunderfest wasn't even an option.
 I got the slow boat back over to Bom Despacho, a beautiful journey as the sun set.
 From there I got a bus to Valença, on a bus so air-conditioned that I was suffering with the cold.
 We got to Valença after the last boat had left for Morro.
 I found a place to stay, and got the boat back out to the island early the next morning.

 But to everyone's shock and horror, Mexico failed to lose.
 Heroic goalkeeping meant that the game finished 0-0.
 Even into the dying seconds of the game, the locals were screaming and urging Brazil to score, and it seemed they couldn't believe that they wouldn't.
 But the final whistle went, and the atmosphere deflated in an instant.
-After the game there was live music and a party in the square but not many people stayed on for it.
+After the game there was live music and a party in the square.
+I think it would have been an epic night if Brazil had won, but in the end not many people stayed on for it.